2dareis2do/2dareis2do/README.md

 # Virtual Edit Link Field

-When working in a de-coupled environment it might be useful to output a Drupal entitie's edit link as part of a RESTful implementation (such as when usimg Drupal's core JSON API that comes preinstalled on Drupal Distro such as contenta).
+When working in a de-coupled environment it might be useful to output a Drupal entity's edit link as part of a RESTful implementation (such as when using Drupal's core JSON API that comes preinstalled on Drupal Distro such as contenta).